 - changes in the shape, texture, or location of the cervix

-- change in the position of the baby, or a pregnant belly that looks like it has “dropped”
+- change in the position of the fetus, or a pregnant belly that looks as though it has “dropped“

 - contractions that resemble menstrual cramps or abdominal pain

 - a gush of fluid from the vagina

 - low back pain

 As labor progresses, contractions typically become more prolonged and more regular.
 They may also feel different.

 False and early labor contractions tend to affect only the front of the body, and they may weaken with movement or if a person gets into water.

 Real labor contractions typically begin in the back or at the top of the uterus and feel progressively stronger.
 They do not stop when a woman moves or takes a shower.

 Many people notice blood-tinged mucus discharge after losing their mucus plug.
 However, because it can come out in small pieces over time, some people may not notice any changes or experience any symptoms after losing their mucus plug.

 - pelvic pressure